 Following her attendance at the January meeting of Brereton Parish Council, Ward Councillor from Congleton West, Suzie Akers Smith did a follow up walking and cycling safari of Brereton Parish on Saturday 10 April, in her role as Cycling and Walking Champion.
 The Chair, Vice Chair and a third Councillor showed her the areas of concern and shared ideas for encouraging active travel and improving traffic safety.
 At the 12 April meeting of Brereton Parish Council, Congleton Town Councillor, Robert Douglas, attended to update about the campaign to keep a Recycling facility in Congleton.
 Parish Councillors supported his question to the CEC Cabinet meeting.

-Good progress was reported on actions taken as a result of the Connecting Brereton Survey undertaken last year in Brereton.
-An information leaflet has been produced on broadband services, a tender for consultancy input for improving safety on the A50 has been produced and a bridleway connecting the settlements in the parish is being improved.
-Cllr Katrina Morphet reported on a zoom meeting she had attended in February with Cheshire Constabulary and Local Parishes.
+As a result of the 2020 Connecting Brereton Survey undertaken by the Parish Council last year in Brereton, a number of initiatives are currently underway.
+An information leaflet has been produced on broadband services, a tender for consultancy input for further improving sustainable safety on the A50 has been sent out and a bridleway connecting the settlements in the parish is being improved.
+Over 42% of households replied to the infrastructure survey.

-Brereton Parish Council meetings, currently via zoom, are held monthly.
-The next virtual meeting will be held at 7.30pm on Monday 12 April.
-All residents of the parish are welcome to attend all or just the first part of the meeting and input on issues of local interest in the public forum session.
+Brereton Parish Council meetings are held monthly.
+The next meeting, being the Annual Parish meeting, will be held at 7.00pm on Monday 17 May.
+All residents of the parish are welcome to attend.
 For meeting dates, see the parish notice boards or www.breretonparishcouncil.org.uk